Cerro Pedernal

-Cerro Pedernal, (Tewa: Tsip'in) locally known as just "Pedernal", is a narrow mesa in Rio Arriba County, in northern New Mexico.
+Cerro Pedernal, (Tsee Pʼin, /tew/, lit. 'obsidian mountain') locally known as just "Pedernal", is a narrow mesa in Rio Arriba County, in northern New Mexico.
 The name is Spanish for "flint hill".
 The basalt-capped peak lies on the north flank of the Jemez Mountains, south of Abiquiu Lake, in the Coyote Ranger District of the Santa Fe National Forest, near the boundary between the Colorado Plateau and the Abiquiu embayment of the Rio Grande Rift.
 Its highest point is at 9,866 ft.

 Pedernal is the source of a chert used by the prehistoric Gallina people.
 Its cliffs are popular with rock climbers.
 Georgia O'Keeffe made many paintings of it, and her ashes were scattered on its top.